marcriera/ddgo-controller-docs/adapters/README.md

 Besides the official compatibility, it is possible to use unofficial adapters, tools and hacks to use controllers with games which is unsupported officially.

+### Converter tool by Autotraintas

+[Autotraintas](https://autotraintas.hariko.com) has created a tool that makes it possible to use nearly any Densha de GO! controller with the PC versions of the games.
+This includes the classic console controllers (USB adapter required) and the USB controllers for the PlayStation 2.
+The tool patches the game memory on the fly to reflect the input from the controller.

 ### PlayStation 2 cheat codes for PlayStation 1 controllers

 While **Densha de GO!
 3** and **Densha de GO!
 Shinkansen** officially support the original (non-USB) PlayStation 1 controllers, **Densha de GO!
 Ryojouhen**, **Densha de GO!
 Professional 2** and **Densha de GO!
 Final** are only compatible with USB controllers.
 Via cheat codes, it is possible to use the original PlayStation 1 controllers on real hardware, either with retail discs or via OPL.